 Farmer development programme

 The farmer development programme consists of three courses, all accredited by the AgriSETA.
 The Academy has thrice produced the AgriSETA’s Learner of the Year and several students were also finalists for this award.
 More than 360 students have already successfully completed this programme.

-The Kaap Agri Academy in Porterville was established in 2008.
-It started off with a development programme for emerging farmers.
-This course, which is accredited by die AgriSETA, is annually attended by approximately 25 emerging farmers who are selected from more than 100 applications.
-All the individuals attending the course have access to land and are already involved in farming.
+The Mixed Farming, Animal Production and Plant Production courses are annually attended by approximately 60 emerging farmers who are selected from more than 100 applications.
+All the individuals attending the courses have access to land, are previously disadvantaged individuals and are already involved in farming practice.

-Since 2010 the Kaap Agri Academy also started with the training of farmworkers.
+Since 2010 the Kaap Agri Academy also offers training to farmworkers.
 The courses as well as the training providers are accredited with the AgriSETA.
-Amongst the courses presented are: tractor maintenance, first-aid, spray pump operation, supervision, handling of chemicals, welding, fork-lift operating, orchard monitoring and Health and Safety representation.
-Amongst the new courses are fire-fighting, safety on farms, operating of a ditcher, as well as truck, crane and tip truck.
+These practical courses include: tractor maintenance, first-aid, spray pump operation, supervision, handling of chemicals, welding, fork-lift operating, orchard monitoring and health and safety representation.
+New courses are added in alignment to clients’ needs.
+Recently added courses include: fire-fighting, safety on farms, operating of a digger loader, as well as truck, crane and tip truck.

 The Academy also presents courses on request and many of the farmworker courses are presented on a satellite basis at Kaap Agri’s various business outlets.
-Since 2010, more than 4,000 farmworkers have been trained by the Academy.
+Since 2010, more than 6 000 farmworkers have been trained by the Academy.